The Read-Only Replica as a Safety Tool

 Operating discipline

-Lag monitoring.
-Alert if replication lag exceeds threshold; the safety properties depend on small lag.
+- Lag monitoring.
+Alert when replication lag exceeds a threshold; safety properties evaporate when lag grows.

-Failover testing.
-Quarterly, promote the replica; demote and resync.
-The failover muscle atrophies if untested.
+- Failover testing.
+Quarterly, promote the replica, demote, resync; the failover muscle atrophies if untested.